Chemical Industry News, Data & Insights

 Introduction

-Heidelberg Materials has launched evoZero, the world's first near-zero carbon captured cement, across Europe.
-This innovative product is made possible through carbon capture and storage (CCS) technology at the Brevik plant in Norway.
+Heidelberg Materials has launched evoZero, a near-zero carbon cement, across Europe.
+This product is based on carbon capture and storage (CCS) technology at their Brevik plant in Norway.

 Carbon Capture Technology

 The Brevik CCS facility captures 400,000 tonnes of CO₂ annually, which accounts for 50% of the plant's emissions.
-This process is independently verified by DNV Business Assurance Germany GmbH, ensuring transparency and reliability in carbon reduction.
+The captured CO₂ is transported for safe and permanent storage under the North Sea.

 Initial Projects